Data protection / Police

 Your personal data is information that can identify you or that relates to you.

-• Information that can identify you: this includes info that can identify you when combined with other information, such as your name, ID numbers, or location data
+• Information that can identify you: this includes information that can identify you when combined with other information, such as your name, ID numbers, or location data.

 • Information that relates to you: information that concerns you in some way.
-This includes information about you, like medical records.
-It also includes information that can be linked to you, like usage of electricity on your meter.
+This includes information about you, such as your medical records.
+It also includes information that can be linked to you, e.g. usage of electricity on your meter.

 What is data processing?

-Your personal data is processed when a person or organisation does something with it, like collecting it, storing it, and sharing it.
+Your personal data is processed when a person or organisation does something with the data like collecting it, storing it, or sharing it.

 Back to top